APK

 What went wrong?

+In Short, the SMD Transistor was not an apt alternative for an actual Electronic Speed Controller.
+There is also a reason the motor was cheap.
 The transistor ended up being too small to actually try and write an electronic speed controller with, even though the GPIO pins on the esp32 actually have a way of sending varying voltages, which would've allowed us to manipulate the current to the motor.
 Because the transistor was too small, it was just almost impossible for unexperienced to work with using just tweezers and a soldering iron.

 What did we learn?